HOGENT-Web/csharp/chapters/course-overview/slides/presentation.md

 - You can only take the catch-up exam if you have a **valid reason**.

 ---
-name:what-were-building
+name: what-were-building
 ### Course Overview
-# What we're building
+# What We're Building

-A Web store which sells bogus products called BogusStore.
+A Web store that sells bogus products called BogusStore.

 ### Technologies
 - Blazor WASM